Graphic Design vs Digital Design

-That same company may decide to enhance their online presence with web design, at which point they’ll need to translate those brand identity elements into digital assets for use in a website’s layout, navigation, and design.
+That same company may decide to enhance its online presence with web design, at which point it’ll need to translate those brand identity elements into digital assets for use in a website’s layout, navigation, and design.

 The hypothetical company could also be putting out products, which would require strategic packaging design.
 Graphic design deliverables for this type of project could include mockups for process approval and print-ready files for a package.
 Designers involved in this project may also have to pull together photography or images, illustrations, barcode tags, and more.